rivit98/ctf-writeups/crackmes.one/crackme_4_by_boba_fett/Readme.md

 End Sub
 ```

-`Me.io` - label with text "This CrackMe is Registered to..."
+`Me.io` - label with text "This CrackMe is Registered to..." \
-`Me.we` - name
+`Me.we` - name \
-`Me.er` - serial
+`Me.er` - serial \
 `Me.rt` - company

-as we can see the serial for our name is concatenated decimal ascii values of first char of name and two last chars (but reversed).
+As we can see the serial for our name is concatenated decimal ascii values of first char of name and two last chars (but reversed).
 e.g.
 name - "ABCDEFG"
 serial = "657170"